cloudcreativity/ddd-modules/docs/guide/upgrade.md

 infrastructure layers.
 The layering of domain, infrastructure then application did not quite work - it always felt like the right relationship was domain, application and then infrastructure as an external concern.

-We have solved this problem by switching to _hexagonal architecture_.
+We have solved this problem by switching to _Hexagonal Architecture_.

 The domain layer remains the core of your bounded context's implementation.
 This is wrapped by the application layer, i.e. the infrastructure layer is no longer between the domain and the application layers.